VirusTotal/yara/docs/yarapython.rst

 In all cases ``compile`` returns an instance of the class :py:class:`yara.Rules` Rules.
-This class have a ``save`` method that can be used to save the compiled rules to a file:
+This class has a ``save`` method that can be used to save the compiled rules to a file:

 .. code-block:: python